Precioso Cantillas: Priesthood

 Cantillas was ordained a priest for the Salesians of Don Bosco on December 7, 1979, at Santo Domingo Church in Quezon City.
 His early assignments included serving as a training director and machine shop supervisor at Don Bosco Seminary College from 1974 to 1976.
-He later became Dean of college and Technical Director at Don Bosco Seminary College in Laguna from 1980 to 1983.
+He later became Dean and Technical Director at Don Bosco Seminary College in Laguna from 1980 to 1983.

-From 1983 to 1988, he was Dean of college at Don Bosco Technical College in Mandaluyong City, where he was later appointed Vice-Rector and Director of the Industrial Technician Center from 1985 to 1990.
+From 1983 to 1988, he was Dean of Don Bosco Technical College in Mandaluyong City, where he was later appointed Vice-Rector and Director of the Industrial Technician Center from 1985 to 1990.
 He also served as Executive Vice President of the Philippine Association of Private Technical Institutions from 1988 to 1991 and was a member of the National Science Teaching Instrumentation Center.

 His ministry extended beyond academic roles, as he also served as Provincial Councilor for Don Bosco Philippines Province from 1983 to 1992 and became editorial director of the Blue Collar Magazine under Don Bosco Publications from 1988 to 1995.
 In 1991, he was appointed Rector of Don Bosco Technical College in Mandaluyong City, a position he held until 1992.
-From 1992 to 1995, he was the Rector of Don Bosco Technical High School in Puerto Princesa, Palawan.
+From 1992 to 1995, he was the Rector of Don Bosco Technical High School in Punta Princesa, Cebu City.

 Episcopal ministry

 On May 31, 1995, Pope John Paul II appointed Cantillas as Auxiliary Bishop of Cebu and Titular Bishop of Vicus Caesaris.
 He was consecrated on July 12, 1995, at the Cebu Metropolitan Cathedral, with Cardinal Ricardo Jamin Vidal serving as the principal consecrator.

-On January 20, 1998, he was appointed as the second bishop of the Maasin.
+On January 20, 1998, he was appointed the second bishop of the Maasin.
 He was installed on March 11, 1998.

-On October 29, 2005, Pope Benedict XVI appointed Cantillas as one of the member of Pontifical Council for the Pastoral Care of Migrants and Itinerant People.
+On October 29, 2005, Pope Benedict XVI appointed Cantillas as one of the members of Pontifical Council for the Pastoral Care of Migrants and Itinerant People.

-Cantillas was appointed as a board member of the Technical Education and Skills Development Authority (TESDA) in 1998.
+Cantillas was appointed a board member of the Technical Education and Skills Development Authority (TESDA) in 1998.